Close search results

 For families with children interested in understanding what it takes to create a game Dreams is perfect.
 Not only does it open the door to video game development, but shows how diverse a set of skills are required to make an amazing game.

-The best way to play Dreams, is in shared family spaces if children are younger.
-You can explore the communities creations together.
+The best way to play Dreams is in shared family spaces if children are younger.
+You can explore the community creations together.
 Find a creator you like and see what they have made — a bit like subscribing to your favourite YouTube creator.

 You can turn off the User Generated Content side of Dreams by specifying the Restricted setting in the PlayStation Family Settings for your child’s user account.